youyuanwu/service-fabric-metadata/README.md

 # Example usage
 See [fabric-rpc](https://github.com/youyuanwu/fabric-rpc) for example of how to use this project.

+# Rust
+Exposes fabric support libs to rust lang through build.rs. winmd is used by windows rust tool chain to generate rust bindings.
+See [service-fabric-rs](https://github.com/youyuanwu/service-fabric-rs) for details.

 # License
 idl files and generated cpp and c files have Microsoft MIT license.
 The project has MIT license.